USER-CONP/lammps/doc/src/Build_extras.rst

 USER-CONP package
 -----------------

-The package KSPACE is a dependcy for this package.
+This package depends on the KSPACE package.

 .. tabs::